OpenVibeCoding/swe-cli/docs/UI_IMPROVEMENTS_COMPLETED.md

 ## 🎉 What Was Implemented

-I've successfully implemented the first phase of UI/UX improvements for OpenCLI, including:
+I've successfully implemented the first phase of UI/UX improvements for SWE-CLI, including:

 ### 1. **Spinner Animation** (LLM Thinking)
 - Animated spinner while waiting for model response